 Him- Remember, one step at a time to reach the summit of your life.

 I- That’s what mountains taught me.
 One step at a time!

+In the distant, the sun had started turning from yellow to orange as he clamly listened to me answering my several questions which I believe, was already buried deep within me, never finding its way to the surface because I did not practice the preachings of my heart.
+Perhaps, that is the reason why I was able to express my feelings to him.
+He told me exactly what I wanted to hear.
 Out of curiosity, I raised my head above all this mess to see him.
 He was thin, wearing a dirty denim jacket, cheeks sunken to the bones as if he dint have a good meal since a long time but he showed no signs of dissatisfaction.
 Irregular beard and moustache that wasnt taken care of since a long time was swaying like a crop sways in the cold wind.
 His face calm, not at all affected with the problems I shared with him.
 As if whatever I shared doesn’t hold any importance.
 As if he had’nt faced any hardships in his life.
 His eyes fixed on the sun, yet very well aware of my restlessness and my existence beside him.
 He sat quietly staring at the drama in sky.
 The magic that I can cherish my whole life.
 Perhaps he also loved to witness the wonders of the Creator.
 The more I looked at him, the more we both looked alike.

 “Where am I?
 Who is this guy who looks like me?” , reality started hitting me.